SamerSawan/Papyrus_v2/README.md

 Papyrus v2 is built in Flutter, and is the current repo you are looking at

-Papyrus v3 is being built in React Native, features many UI improvements and QOL features added to make using the app seamless.
+Athenaeum (v3) is being built in React Native, features many UI improvements and QOL features added to make using the app seamless.
 Eventually I will make that repository public as well.